Swiftwater Rescue Technician Course: May 2013

 - While in deep water, remove the PFD, surface dive to a depth of 9', and recover a 10 lbs. brick and bring it to the surface

-- Support a 10 lbs. brick at the surface of the water, using legs only, for 1 minute
+- Support a 10 lbs. brick at the surface of the water for 1 minute

 - Surface dive and swim a distance of 35 feet underwater